ar10000/portfolio_site/README.md

 This project is private and proprietary.
 All rights reserved.

+See [LICENSE](LICENSE) for full terms and restrictions.

-Unauthorized copying, modification, distribution, or use of this codebase is prohibited.
+Unauthorized copying, modification, distribution, or use of this codebase is strictly prohibited.

 ---